mixu/cssbook/input/4-flexbox.md

 ## Flex container properties: flex lines

-Like a inline block formatting context, a flexbox container's contents can be laid out on multiple lines.
+Like an inline block formatting context, a flexbox container's contents can be laid out on multiple lines.

 > Flex items in a flex container are laid out and aligned within *flex lines*, hypothetical containers used for grouping and alignment by the layout algorithm.